 There are many documents required to buy a house.
-When you apply for a mortgage, the lender will carry out an affordability assessment to check you can afford your mortgage payments.
+When you apply for a mortgage, the lender will carry out an affordability assessment to check you can afford your payments.
 To do this, it will need to see certain documents to prove your income and outgoings.
-What you need for a mortgage varies from lender to lender, but the required documents normally include:
+What you need varies from lender to lender, but the required documents normally include:

 - Bank statements from the past three to six months